 Bikaner & Junagarh Fort – Rajasthan Road Trip – Day 2

+So, we were finally in Bikaner on our day 2 of the Rajasthan Road Trip.
 Bikaner was formerly the capital of the princely state of Bikaner.
 The city was founded by Rao Bika in 1486.
-From its small origins Bikaner has developed into the fifth largest city in Rajasthan.
-Its a clean city and easy to get around.
+From its small origins, Bikaner has developed into the fifth largest city in Rajasthan.
+It is a clean city and easy to get around.

 Temperatures were high in Bikaner on Day 2.
 Yet, I ventured out for a visit to the famed Junagarh Fort.
 Junagarh Fort is one of the few major forts in Rajasthan that is not built on a hilltop.
 Spread over 5.28 hectares this imposing fort precinct is dotted with several palaces, temples and pavilions – all extremely exquisitely done. the motifs that adorn the walls of the royal quarters make your jaw drop and render you utterly speechless.

-My modest but full flavoured lunch was that of thin crisp tandoori rotis and gatta kadhi.
-It was accompanied with buttermilk and onions & green chillis on the side.
+My modest but full flavoured lunch was that of thin crisp tandoori rotis and Gatta kadhi.
+It was accompanied by buttermilk and onions & green chillis on the side.
 Unlike the ones we get in Jaipur, these were a bit on the harder side, but absolutely well done in a slightly sour gravy.

 It was evening but the temperature in Bikaner was still around 39 degrees.
 We decided to stay indoors and order room service.
 A delightful (bit salty) plate of pakoris made from potatoes, onions, spinach and chillies handled the snacks bit.
 The high point was the pudina chutney that unwrapped its flavours bit by bit.
 Unlike any other eaten by me before, this was an absolutely fresh taste.
 I inquired about the local cuisine only to be told very graciously that the cuisine in the city is basically adapted.